Phyronnaz/VoxelDoc/demos.rst

 To launch the demo, launch the **MultiplayerMap_Launcher** map.

 **Warning** Editing the map will be really laggy, as the generator is quite heavy and not translated to C++.
-To solve that, you can follow ::ref:`CompilingToCpp` to convert the 2 generators to C++.
+To solve that, you can follow :ref:`CompilingToCpp` to convert the 2 generators to C++.

 .. raw:: html